 The landscape is perfect for Capitol Reef National Park photography.
 The park has an iconic barn with an incredible backdrop, quaint wooden pioneer structures, colorful rocks walls and deer roaming the fruit orchards!

-Here’s a list of all the amazing places to take photos at Capitol Reef:
+Here’s a list of all the amazing photo spots in Capitol Reef National Park:

 - Panorama Point – sunrise and sunset